 Back then, it was perfectly normal to buy some backlinks as part of your SEO strategy.
 Nowadays, not so much.

-Instead, we start with keyword research, trying to understand user intent, screen the existing content, and… do a technical SEO audit.
+Instead, when starting to learn SEO, we start with keyword research, trying to understand user intent, screen the existing content, and… do a technical SEO audit.
 The latter has become a stable part of every SEO strategy with dozens of tools able to help you.

 That wasn’t always so.